ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 session_timeout_hours = 8 by default
 ```

 If the timeout expires, the user is logged out and must sign in again.
+The deadline begins at the original sign-in attempt and browser activity, refreshes, or cookie renewal do not extend it.
+The middleware aligns the browser cookie with the remaining fixed lifetime while preserving the server-side timestamp as the authoritative guard.
 The administrator setting accepts **1 to 168 hours**; browser-close-only sessions are no longer offered because the public-facing policy uses a fixed maximum lifetime.

 ### 7.2 Secure Cookies